hauchongtang/hauchongtang/README.md

 - 🔭 I’m currently working on a food places api

-- I am currently in the Republic of Singapore Air Force waiting for admission into university in 2021.
+- I am currently waiting for admission into university in 2021.